mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 loyal members of the thearchy and guarded by church troops.

 The Law Level in the trade enclave is 8; in normal Pavabid society it is 9 or even 10.
-The Travellers’ Aid Society classifies Pavabid as amber (dangerous) because it is easy to run afoul of its many laws, even in the trade enclave.
-Pavabid is potentially a rich world but its severe trade restrictions have kept its’ wealth and Tech Level lower than those of its neighbors, Collace and Trexalon.
-Pavabid’s near-average gravity, standard atmosphere, temperate weather-systems and bountiful water make for a physically pleasant world.
-However, Pavabid’s population of about 700 million people live in a stagnant, rigid society.
+The Travellers' Aid Society classifies Pavabid as amber (dangerous) because it is easy to run afoul of its many laws, even in the trade enclave.
+Pavabid is potentially a rich world but its severe trade restrictions have kept its' wealth and Tech Level lower than those of its neighbors, Collace and Trexalon.
+Pavabid's near-average gravity, standard atmosphere, temperate weather-systems and bountiful water make for a physically pleasant world.
+However, Pavabid's population of about 700 million people live in a stagnant, rigid society.
 Since immigration and emigration are illegal and information is strictly controlled, the majority of the inhabitants can conceive of no other style of life.
 Most live in small towns built